Erysipelas A46

 Clinical:

-• acute dermatitis (no fever, no lymphadenitis, itching)
+• Acute dermatitis (no fever, no lymphadenitis, itching)

-• superficial thrombophlebitis (cord-like induration, fever usually absent)
+• Superficial thrombophlebitis (cord-like induration, fever usually absent)

-• Erysipeloid (infection proceeds blandly, localization - hands)
+• Erysipeloid (infection is bland, localization: hands)

 • Angioedema (no fever, no lymphadenitis)